kubedb/cli/docs/guides/mysql/quickstart/quickstart.md

  - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 If no storage spec is given, an `emptyDir` is used.

 KubeDB operator watches for `MySQL` objects using Kubernetes api.
 When a `MySQL` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MySQL object name.
 KubeDB operator will also create a governing service for StatefulSets with the name `kubedb`, if one is not already present.
-Even if [RBAC is enabled](/docs/guides/rbac.md), it won't affect anything to run MySQL database .
+No MySQL specific RBAC permission is required in [RBAC enabled clusters](/docs/guides/rbac.md).

 ```console
 $ kubedb describe my -n demo mysql-quickstart